 After applying the sealer, leave it to dry for at least 48 hours before normal service of the surface is resumed.

-When wood is damp, you can apply the Thompson water sealer because the moisture in the wood can’t damage the water sealer.
+When wood is damp, you can apply a sealant because the moisture in the wood can’t damage it.
 However, this is a very different case when dealing with stained wood.

 Wood stains don’t just contain water.
-These wood stains contain oils, solvents, pigments, and additives.
-Some of these compounds in the wood stain can ruin the Thompson water sealer.
-So you need to allow all of these solvents, additives, and moisture in the wood stain to evaporate before applying the stain.
-On average, allow the wood stain to dry for 24 – 48 hours before applying Thompson water sealer.
+They also contain oils, solvents, pigments, and additives.
+Some of these compounds can ruin the sealer.
+So you need to allow all of these solvents, additives, and moisture to evaporate before sealing it.

 How To Know if Stained Wood Needs Sealing?